benproc/FrancisD0324v2/content/authors/admin/_index.md

 > “Muddy water, let stand, becomes clear”  Lao Tzu

-I live in Pembrokeshire in Wales in the UK, and since Covid I work online on Zoom, Facetime (for Macs) and Skype.
+I live in Pembrokeshire in Wales in the UK, and since 2020 I work online on Zoom, Facetime (for Macs) and Skype.

 Sessions are weekly for 1 hour, enquire for present fees.